I wrote this in Ethiopia and wanted to post it before we left, but internet was slow and we were tired. So, here it is: my first blog entry.

-Life here so far in the TDA becomes a bit surreal to say the least.
+Life so far here in the Tour D’Afrique becomes a bit surreal to say the least.
 Days no longer have names, just distances and vague directions.

 This will give you an idea of what we have to go through.

-Every morning we wake to the sound of, no not singing birds, but James Brown’s “I Feel Good” or Queens “Bicycle.”
+Every morning we wake to the sound of – no, not singing birds – James Brown’s “I Feel Good” or Queens “Bicycle.”

 After eating a plate of that oatmeal or pro-nutro (still don’t know what the hell that is) it is time for the washing of the dishes and packing up your 100 litre red box, which holds your entire life in it for the days you are on the road.
 Then it is on to the bikes for the days km, interrupted only by a coke stop and lunch.

-After dodging the days obstacles, which could range from potholes, to cattle, to rock throwing children, we arrive in camp greeted by the blazing sun and all the soup and dry bread we can eat.
+After dodging the days obstacles, which could range from potholes to cattle to rock throwing children, we arrive at camp, greeted by the blazing sun and all the soup and dry bread we can eat.